-4' back of face of curb.
-May be 1.5' back of face of curb when all other alternatives are deemed impractical.
+Shall be located no closer than 4 feet from face of curb(may be 1.5 feet from face of curb when all other alternatives are deemed impractical).

-Note: Horizontal Clearance to mailboxes is specified in the construction details contained in the Design Standards, Index No. 532.
+Note: Horizontal clearance to mailboxes is specified in the construction details contained in the Design Standards.
+Index No. 532.